Honoring Kamehameha Pai‘ea

 Driving directions

-Getting there from Kona Drive north on Queen Ka'ahumanu Hwy (19) to Kawaihae Road intersection.
+Drive north on Queen Ka'ahumanu Hwy (19) to Kawaihae Road intersection.
 Turn left after 1 mile, veer right onto Hwy 270 (Akoni Pule Highway) for the 20-mile coast drive to Hawi and Kapa'au.

-Getting there from Hilo Drive north on the Mamalahoa Hwy (19) through Waimea.
+Drive north on the Mamalahoa Hwy (19) through Waimea.
 Veer right onto the Kohala Mountain Road (250) for the 20-mile mountain drive to Hawi or Kapa'au.